North Macedonia: Frustrated voters set to punish government – DW – 05/07/2024

 Bulgaria vetoed negotiations with the EU

 The necessary parliamentary majority to change the constitution was not reached.
 Negotiations with the EU remain at an impasse.
-The nationalist opposition led by VMRO-DPMNE fiercely opposed the new compromise and used ethnic Macedonians' sense of insecurity to mobilize against the government.
+The nationalist opposition led by VMRO-DPMNE rejected the new compromise and used ethnic Macedonians' sense of insecurity to mobilize against the government.

 Weak economy a major issue for voters

-Rampant corruption and the government's inability to pull the country out of economic stagnation and high inflation caused by the COVID pandemic and Russia's war in Ukraine have also helped the opposition.
+Rampant corruption and the government's inability to pull the country out of economic stagnation and high inflation caused by the COVID-19 pandemic and Russia's war in Ukraine have also bolstered the opposition.

 Populist slogans from the opposition leader